HarbourMasters/Archipelago-SoH/worlds/oot_soh/docs/guide_en.md

 ### Configure Your YAML File

 In the Archipelago launcher, choose "Install APWorld" and pick the "oot_soh.apworld" file that came with your download.
-Afterwards, in the Archipelago launcher you can use the built-in Options editor which you can find inside the Archipelago Launcher itself.
+Afterwards, in the Archipelago launcher, you can use the built-in Options editor which you can find inside the Archipelago Launcher itself.